apache/openwhisk/docs/actions-nodejs.md

 The following packages are pre-installed in the Node.js version 10 environment:

 - [openwhisk v3.18.0](https://www.npmjs.com/package/openwhisk) - JavaScript client library for the OpenWhisk platform.
 Provides a wrapper around the OpenWhisk APIs.

-### Packaging npm packages with your actions
-For any `npm` packages that are not pre-installed in the Node.js environment, you can bundle them as dependencies when you create or update your action.

-For more information, see [Packaging an action as a Node.js module](./actions.md#packaging-an-action-as-a-nodejs-module) or [Packaging an action as a single bundle](./actions.md#packaging-an-action-as-a-single-bundle).